-2. What term should I use, "interreligious" or "interfaith"?
+2. What term should I use, interreligious or interfaith?

 Scholars of religion have wrestled with this question for some time now.
-The difficulty lies in the fact that there is no commonly definition of either "religion" or "faith" that is acceptable to all groups.
+The difficulty lies in the fact that there is no commonly held definition of either religion or faith that is acceptable to all groups.
 A basic principle in interreligious relations has been that each partner has the right to define themselves.
-Simply put, Christians get to say what it means to be Christian and Buddhists get to say what it means to be Buddhist.
+Simply put, Christians get to say what it means to be Christian, and Buddhists get to say what it means to be Buddhist.
 Others can only describe how it appears from the outside.
 In the West religion has often been thought of as a response to or belief in God, yet there are some groups whose worldviews focus on liberation rather than deity.
 Social scientists have attempted to deal with the issue of transcendence by suggesting that all religions have a set of certain dimensions, like myth, doctrine, ritual, ethics, and social institution.
 Yet some secular ideologies, like Soviet Marxism, also possess these dimensions.

-Arriving at a common definition of the secure of the secure of the secure definition of faith is no easier.
+Arriving at a common definition of faith is no easier.
 Nevertheless, we need some way of describing the enterprise through which we engage one another.
-The common practice among scholars has been to use the terms "interreligious" and "interfaith" interchangeably, while recognizing the shortcomings of language.
+The common practice among scholars has been to use the terms interreligious and interfaith interchangeably, while recognizing the shortcomings of language.
 The report "Disciples of Christ and Interreligious Engagement" follows this custom.
-Both "interreligious" and "interfaith" are preferable to the earlier practice of describing other traditions as "non-Christian," which negatively defines theirs by what they are not.
+Both interreligious and interfaith are preferable to the earlier practice of describing other traditions as non-Christian, which negatively defines them by what they are not.